Chrisvossetje/chrisvossetje.github.io/math.md

 Some projects i have worked on:

+- [E2 pages](./UASS.pdf) of the unstable adams spectral sequence for spheres.
+Made using the [sseq](https://github.com/SpectralSequences/sseq/) project, hopefully in the future this could also be done with my own ext resolver.

 - A [website](https://www.chrisvos.net/comodules-web/) and [algorithm](https://github.com/Chrisvossetje/comodules/) to calculate Ext over a k-coalgebra.
 This goal of the algorithm is to aid computations in algebraic topology.
 This project was done with Jacco Hijmans as a part of our bachelor thesis under supervision of Dr. G.S.K.S.
 Heuts and Christian Carrick at Utrecht University.

 - A computer program which counts smooth homogeneous polynomials of degree n in $\mathbb{P}^2$ over $\mathbb{F}_p$.
 The program is split into two parts.
 [First](https://github.com/Jake-O-Dev/isopoly_generation) we act with $\mathbb{P}GL_3(\mathbb{F}_p)$ on all degree n homogeneous polynomials to find the isomorphism classes.
 In the [second](https://github.com/Chrisvossetje/smooth_polynomial_counter) part we check whether the polynomial is non singular for any (finite) field extension of $\mathbb{F}_p$.
 Because the degree of our polynomials is fixed, the order of the field extensions are also bounded.
 This project was done with Jacco Hijmans as a summer project in 2023 under supervision of Prof. Dr. C.F.
 Faber at Utrecht University.